Motion capture suit

-A motion capture suit (or mo-cap suit) is a wearable device that records the body movements of the wearer.
-Some of these suits also function as haptic suits.
+A motion capture suit (or mo-cap suit) is a garment that aids in recording the body movements of the wearer.
+Some of these suits function as haptic suits, while others are made for affixing markers to the wearer via velcro material on the suit itself.
+The type of suit depends on what kind of data is being recorded, such as optical (via stage cameras tracking markers on a suit) or inertial (via sensors embedded within the suit itself) capture.

 History

 Introduced in the late 1980s, the Data Suit by VPL Research was one of the earliest mo-cap suits in the market.
 Sensors stitched in the Data Suit were connected by fiber-optic cables to computers that updated the visuals 15 to 30 times a second.
 The Data Suit was ahead of its time, selling for up to $500,000 for a complete system (along with the EyePhone and the Data Glove).

 Current market

 Tesla Suit

 The Tesla Suit is a mo-cap suit that also uses neuromuscular electrical stimulation (NMES) to give the wearer sensations of touch, force and even warmth.

 Husky Sense Suit

 The Husky Sense suit is a mo-cap suit that uses 18 IMU sensors (gyroscope, accelerometer, magnetometer) to track, record and analyze body motions.
 It's relatively cheap and can be used in various use cases, such as sports, healthcare, defense, metaverse, gaming, VR training, animation creation, etc.